glad432/glad432.github.io/README.md

 - HTML
 - CSS (including Tailwind CSS)
-- JavaScript (including Prism.js)
+- JavaScript (including CodeMirror)
 - [python-minifier.com API](https://www.python-minifier.com/)

 ## Tailwind CSS

 This project takes advantage of the [Tailwind CSS](https://tailwindcss.com/) framework, which makes styling and designing web pages faster and more efficient.
 Tailwind CSS provides utility classes that enable you to create beautiful and responsive designs with minimal effort.

-## Prism.js
+## CodeMirror

-[Prism.js](https://prismjs.com/) is used for code syntax highlighting in this project.
+[Codemirror](https://codemirror.net/) is used for code syntax highlighting in this project.
 It supports a wide range of programming languages and offers a visually appealing way to display code snippets on your web pages.

 ## Python Minification Benefits